dwtechnologies/dwcflint/README.md

     # or for multiple files
     dwcflint 'cloudformation/*.yaml'

-For an even simpler setup, you can add the installation line to your custom pipeline images and then just call `beamcflint` in your project-specific pipeline step(s).
+For an even simpler setup, you can add the installation line to your custom pipeline images and then just call `dwcflint` in your project-specific pipeline step(s).

 ## How to add new rules